galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 ### Search for the best values of hyperparameters

-After extracting the parameter names from the **pipeline builder** file, we will use the **hyperparameter search** tool to find the best values for each hyperparameter.
+After extracting the parameter names from the **pipeline builder** file using **estimator attributes** tool, we will use the **hyperparameter search** tool to find the best values for each hyperparameter.
 These values will lead us to create the best model based on the search space chosen for each hyperparameter.

 > ### {% icon hands_on %} Hands-on: Hyperparameter search
 >